kanisterio/kanister/CONTRIBUTING.md

 You can start by looking through `good-first-issue` issues.

 #### Local Developement
-Once you are done with your changes, you need to make sure, that your changes are not breaking anything.
+Once we are done with the changes, we need to make sure, that the changes are not breaking anything and are passing the unit as well as the integration test.

-**NOTE:**
-We need to have a local Kubernetes cluster to test changes.
-We can use [Kind](https://kind.sigs.k8s.io/) to spin up a local Kubernetes cluster, `make start-kind` can be run from the project's root directory to create one.
-Similarly to delete the cluster we can run `make stop-kind`

 ```bash
 #Run golint command to make sure your code is properly formatted